Bengali literature: Short story writers

-Fifth phase: Post-partition era (1947–1971)
+Fifth phase: post-partition era (1947–1971)

 Rajshekhar Basu (1880–1960) was the best-known writer of satiric short story in Bengali literature.
 He mocked the charlatanism and vileness of various classes of the Bengali society in his stories written under the pseudonym "Parashuram".
 His major works include: Gaddalika (1924), Kajjwali (1927), Hanumaner Swapna (1937), Gamanush Jatir Katha (1945), Dhusturimaya Ityadi Galpa (1952), Krishnakali Ittadi Galpa (1953), Niltara Ittadi Galpa (1956), Anandibai Ittadi Galpa (1958) and Chamatkumari Ittadi Galpa (1959).
 He received the Rabindra Puraskar, the highest literary award of Paschimbanga in 1955 for Krishnakali Ityadi Galpa.
 Rajsheskhar was also a noted lexicographer, translator and essayist.
 His Chalantika (1937) is one of the most popular concise Bengali dictionaries, while his Bengali-language translations of Meghaduta (1943), the Ramayana (1946), the Mahabharata (1949) and the Bhagavat Gita (1961) are also acclaimed.
 His major essays are included in Laghuguru (1939) and Bichinta (1955).
+Other three well-known authors of that time were Bibhutibhushan Bandyopadhyay, Tarashankar Bandyopadhyay and Manik Bandyopadhyay; popularly known as Bandyopadhyay Troyee (Trio of Bandyopadhyays).
+Balai Chand Mukhopadhyay, who wrote under the pen name of Banaphul, was another noted author of that period.
+He is most noted for his short vignettes, often just half-page long, but his body of work spanned sixty-five years and included "thousands of poems, 586 short stories (a handful of which have been translated to English), 60 novels, 5 dramas, a number of one-act plays, an autobiography called Paschatpat (Background), and numerous essays."
+Saradindu Bandyopadhyay, who was also a renowned historical fiction writer, created the detective Byomkesh Bakshi.
+Other noted authors of this period included Samaresh Basu, Premendra Mitra, Shibram Chakraborty, Narayan Gangopadhyay, Subodh Ghosh, and Narendranath Mitra.